Ann

 ‘There is no path.
 You make the path by walking'. - Antonio Machado

-The work often starts with material and its properties.
-Once we have played together and are in tune, the material will provide parameters: instructions to the user.
 Where I use colour it is not in any aesthetic way, but as a locator and to differentiate.
-Sometimes the results are aesthetically interesting, and that comes best though healthy relationships of material and concept, and if it does then that is a bonus, but it is never an aim.
+Sometimes the results are aesthetically interesting, even pleasing, and that may come though healthy relationships of material and concept.
+If it does then that is a bonus, but it is never an aim.

 Ann Sutton